opentraffic/reporter/README.md

                               0,1,2 is allowed
 ```

-#### Maintainance
+#### Kafka Maintenance

-If you run kafka locally alot it can start to get out of control with respect to both number of containers and disk space etc. If you want to kill off all of your containers try this:
+If you run Kafka locally a lot it can start to get out of control with respect to both number of containers and disk space etc. If you want to kill off all of your containers try this:

     docker rm -f $(docker ps -qa);